top of page

 • Lentils: Another plant-based protein that contains 9.02g of protein per 100g.
 It is also a good source of fiber, iron, and copper.

 While there are tons of skin supplements and serums with a concentration of these nutrients in the market today, the body still needs nourishment from natural food sources.
-Although this is not an exhaustive list of all nutrients and their natural sources, We have discuss some of the very essential ones, stating their nutritional value per serving.
+Although this is not an exhaustive list of all nutrients and their natural sources, We have discussed some of the very essential ones, stating their nutritional value per serving.
 (US Department of Agriculture, healthline.com)

-DISCLAIMER: Features published by Adaaba are not intended to treat, diagnose, cure or prevent any disease.
+DISCLAIMER: Features published by Adaaba are not intended to treat, diagnose, cure, or prevent any disease.
 Always seek the advice of your GP or another qualified healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health-related programme.

 Recent Posts